 Who runs the world?
 According to Statista, it’s mobile.
 In fact, 52.2 percent of all worldwide online traffic in 2018 was generated through mobile phones.

-While there’s no doubt smartphone usage will inevitably continue to grow, the trends in mobile development are constantly changing.
+While there’s no doubt smartphone usage will inevitably continue to grow, the trends in mobile development and mobile app testing are constantly changing.
 The emergence of the Agile and DevOps methodology and considerable changes in software testing methods means that developers spend a lot of time playing catch up with technology.
-Thankfully, there are some testing trends that not only will transform the future of mobile apps but will be here for the long haul.
+Thankfully, there are some testing trends and mobile testing tools that not only will transform the future of mobile apps but will be here for the long haul.

 Merge Agile and DevOps

 While not a new concept, DevOps principles have gained a tremendous amount of support with its consistent ability to reduce the amount of time from development to operations.
 These principles will only gain traction across entire business ecosystems – especially with an added emphasis on test automation.

 Automation requires verifying requirements, configuring toolsets for integration and delivery, creating automation frameworks… to name a few.